Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Methodology

 \section{Methodology}

-In this study, we propose a post-training strategy designed to enhance the classification performance of ECGFounder, a recently released state-of-the-art ECG foundation model \citep{li2025electrocardiogram}.
+In this study, we propose a simple yet effective post-training strategy to enhance the classification performance of ECG foundation models.
+The proposed strategy is model-agnostic, and a Transformer-based foundation model is selected as a representative example to demonstrate its effectiveness.
+Notably, the components of the proposed strategy are easy to implement and can be readily integrated into a wide range of ECG models.

 The overall framework of the proposed approach is illustrated in Figure \ref{fig:framework}.
-Our framework builds upon the publicly available network architecture and pre-trained weights of ECGFounder, and introduces two key stages for downstream classification: an initialization stage and a regularization stage.
+It builds upon pre-trained ECG foundation models, and introduces two key stages for downstream classification: an initialization stage and a regularization stage.
 The design and implementation of each stage are described in detail in the following subsections.